This part of Florida, Collier County, has received coastal

 This is a map of the same location as the map below.
 The above map shows the peak ground acceleration and the monitoring stations around the area.
 The highest PGA values are the lightest shades of red.
 The dark blue shades underneath relate to the building damage density, better displayed in the map below.
 There is a correlation between high damage density and PGA.

-The ACC_Values show the level of ground motion that has a 10% probability of shaking in the next 50 years.
+next 50 years.
 The higher the number means the more shaking you will have.
 These shaking values also go in hand with the Quaternary Deposits (Q & QV).
 These deposits (shown in pink) are areas of soil that haverecently formed.
 One property of these types of soil deposits are that they are unstable.
 This ground shaking, plus the unstable ground, and then add in frequent earthquakes, makes these areas high in risk.
 Urban areas with large concentrations of population are also labeled on the map to show where we live in relations to these areas.
 California is an area of high interest in terms of this map.
 It has a large population but also a high probability of ground shaking, increasing it's risk.

 The map on the left shows soil types, while the right shows the drought conditions of recent.
 The drought that happened this year is occuring in places where we grow much of our grains such as corn.
 We grow much of our food in this area (the midwest) because of the soil types (mollisols) found in that region.